schgab/schgab/README.md

-# 💫 About Me:
+# 👋 About Me:
-Passionate software developer creating software applications for friends and small businesses
+Hi, I'm Gabriel a passionate software developer creating software applications for friends and small businesses

 ## 🌐 Socials: